wuher/devil/README.markdown

 See the [docstrings][6] in the `DataMapper` class and the [example resources][4] in tests for instructions on how to implement your own mappers.

+## Dealing with Data

+Once the appropriate data mapper has been chosen, the devil can perform decoding for the incoming data and encoding for the outgoing data.
+For example, if a json mapper is chosen your `post` and `get` functions would look something like this (in terms of data passing):

+    $ curl http://localhost:8000/contact -X POST -d '{"name": "Darth Maul", "age": 24}' -H 'Content-Type: application/json'

+    def post(self, data, request):
+        # data is available as a python dict in the data parameter
+        print data['name']       # Darth Maul
+        print type(data['age'])  # <type 'int'>

+    $ curl http://localhost:8000/contact/1 -X GET -H 'Accept: application/json'

+    def get(self, request):
+        # you can return a python dictionary
+        return {
+            'name': 'Yoda',
+            '876',
+        }

+Devil's built-in json and xml mappers will convert to and from python dictionaries and lists.
+However, the built-in text (`text/plain`) mapper will only convert between strings and unicode objects.

+## HTTP Responses

+A resource may return any of the following:

+  - dictionary
+  - list
+  - string
+  - `None`
+  - Devil's `http.Response`
+  - Django's `HttpResponse`

+If the resource returns Django's `HttpResponse`, devil doesn't touch the return value at all but just passes it on to the client.
+If the return type is any of the other four, devil tries to encode the data using the appropriate mapper.
+Furthermore, devil's `Response` object provides a way for the resource to include HTTP response code and headers along with the data.
+Devil will automatically use response code `200 OK` in cases where the response code isn't explicitly defined by the resource.
+Also, devil will automatically add `Content-Type` HTTP header based on the used data mapper.

+Error situations may be handled using exceptions defined in `devil.errors` package.
+So whenever there's a situation that you want to return a certain response code, you can raise a `HttpStatusCodeError` and devil will catch catch it and turn it into appropriate HTTP response object.

+    from devil import errors
+    def post(self, data, request):
+        if data['age'] > 50:
+            # too old
+            raise errors.BadRequest("you're too old")

+In the example, the client would receive `400 BAD REQUEST` with the string `"you're too old"` in the body whenever the age is above 50.

 ## License